Where is the Vitamin D?

 Osteomalacia is a similar condition to rickets but is seen in the adult population.

 Osteoporosis is when the density of the bones decreases substantially.
 Often seen in women following menopause – but can be seen in men due to age as well as the Vitamin D deficiency.

 Almost 8 million children, adolescents and young adults have Vitamin D levels low enough to be considered deficiency

-Another 51 million are insufficient in the amount of Vitamin D.
+Another 51 million are insufficient in the amount of Vitamins they are getting overall and this includes D.

 Girls appear affected more commonly than boys.
 Darker skin also appears to be more commonly affected.

 2.)
 Increase amount of sunscreen use

 4.)
 Increased amount of “soda consumption”